enokjun/SPEC-debris-barrier-platform/README.md

 1) Download the code into the computer

-2) Open the 'SPEC_debris_barrier_platform_v8_11.py' and 'sample_input_JSON.json' on the program code editor (e.g. VS code)
+2) Open the 'SPEC_debris_barrier_platform_v8_11.py', 'sample_input_JSON.json', and 'sample_input_wall_JSON.json' on the program code editor (e.g. VS code)

-3) On the 'sample_input_JSON.json' file, go to line 5 with heading "folder path".
-Replace the '...' to the full folder path location where the 'sample_case' folder is located
+3) On the 'sample_input_JSON.json' and 'sample_input_wall_JSON.json' files, go to line 5 with heading "folder path" and replace the '...' to the full folder path location where the 'sample_case' and 'sample_case_barrier' folder is located, respectively.

 4) On the 'SPEC_debris_barrier_platform_v8_11.py' file, go to line 19817 where the list named "input_JSON_file_names" is located.
 Make sure the name of the input JSON files are listed between the square brackets.
 The name of the input JSON files should be between quatation marks, i.e., string format.